 During the summer of 2018 EYC members have the opportunity to take their dog sailing.
 This is a departure from long-standing tradition at EYC and must be approached with care.
 All members should recognize the fact that some members are very much against giving this change in dog policy a one-summer trial.
 To help make this trial a success, dog owners must adhere to the Dog Policy in exact detail and must also register their dog(s) before bringing them onto their boats.

 The EYC Board of Trustees wants your feedback on how the Dog Policy works during the summer of 2018 (June 1 to September 3).
-If you observe this trial policy working—or not working—please email or call John Pfanner or Dave Brown or the Club Manager.
+If you observe this trial policy working—or not working—please email or call John Pfanner or the Club Manager.
 Members are encouraged to provide general feedback and to report violations using the online forms below.

 Dog Owners can register their dogs online by clicking on the button below.

 Members are encouraged to provide feedback on how they see the Dog Policy working during the trial period.

 If a member of EYC observes a violation of the dog policy, report your complaint here.

 Trial period is June 1 to September 3, 2018.

 Please note that this modification of the EYC pet policy pertains to dogs only.
 All other pets continue to be prohibited on EYC grounds.